 Functional electrical stimulation system controlled by the brain (BMI-s FES), developed in Walk Again Project.

 To date, our studies are the only ones in the scientific literature to demonstrate that the use of non-invasive, non-drug-based brain-machine interfaces affects the recovery of sensory and motor functions in persons with complete paraplegia.
 These results bring hope to thousands of persons affected by paralysis or movement disorders caused by neurological diseases and this is certainly a great step towards developing treatments that ensure their quality of life.

-The international consortium of the Walk Again Project had the collaboration of several institutions:
+Lead by AASDAP, the international consortium of the Walk Again Project had the collaboration of several institutions: